Specifying Compute Resources in WDL Tasks

 GPU Resources

-JAWS now supports GPU-enabled tasks at NERSC for the following site:
+JAWS supports GPU-enabled tasks at the following sites:

 }